-Begin by cleaning out loose leaf material by hand or blower with a focus on the most visually conspicuous areas.
+Begin by cleaning out loose-leaf material by hand or blower with a focus on the most visually conspicuous areas.
 Smart gardeners are wise to leave some leaf litter in beds to provide added winter protection for more tender plants and help support overwintering pollinators.
-(Some species of overwintering native bees, and butterflies use undisturbed leaf litter as essential winter habitat.
+(Some species of overwintering native bees and butterflies use undisturbed leaf litter as essential winter habitat.
 Click here to learn more.)
 After clearing away unwanted leaves, give your fading garden plants needed attention.

 In fall, start by cutting back any dead, unhealthy, or crossing branches from trees and small shrubs.
 When pruning out dead, diseased, or infested wood, prune just below the point where growth is still fresh and healthy.
 If you think that a plant you are pruning is diseased, be sure to clean your pruning shears in a 10% bleach solution before pruning another plant.
-If additional pruning on flowering trees and shrubs is needed to shape the plants, first determine whether your shrubs bloom on old or new wood.
+If additional pruning of flowering trees and shrubs is needed to shape the plants, first determine whether your shrubs bloom on old or new wood.
 It is okay to prune new-wood bloomers in fall but not old-wood bloomers.

 Toss it or Compost It?

 Bed cleaning creates lots of waste.
 Some of the waste is perfect for composting and some is best discarded.
 Loose leaf matter makes great compost.
 Fall grass clippings and leftover edging pieces can also be thrown into the compost heap.
 Old perennial and annual waste can also be composted, if it appears to be clean and disease free.
 Healthy woody branches can also be chipped and added to the bin.
 Any material thought to have pests or disease should be thrown away.
 This is especially the case for vegetable waste, such as last-season’s tomatoes, which commonly develop early and late blights.
-Rose clippings should also be kept far away from the bin because of the many diseases these plants can harbor.
+Rose clippings should also be kept far away from the bin because of the many diseases they can harbor.
 [Click here to learn more about rose diseases and pests.]

-Clean, coiffed beds, with crisp edges look great and will make spring prep a breeze.
+Clean, coiffed beds with crisp edges look great and will make spring prep a breeze.
 They will also make it easier to plan and implement fall bulb plantings and decorate for the winter holidays.